timbryandev/timbryan-dev/_posts/building-testing-and-publishing-mobile-apps-with-react-native-on-macos.md

 ## Git Contribution Flow

-- Create a fresh dev branch from master/production branch
+- Create a fresh dev branch from production branch
 - Create a branch for your ticket/task/fix from dev
 - All branches should be merged into dev branch
-- When all dev work is complete and your app is live in its respective stores, merge dev into master/production
+- When all dev work is complete and your app is live in its respective stores, merge dev into production

 ## Prerequisites

 - Follow [this guide](https://reactnative.dev/docs/environment-setup), making sure to follow the section under the "React Native CLI Quickstart" tab for setting up your machine for React Native development.
 (Building Projects with Native Code)
-- You will need to have Node≥14 & NPM≥6 installed (**note**: you **must** use NPM≥6 when using the flush script!)
+- You will need to have Node≥14 & NPM≥6 installed
 - Java version 1.80 is required for Android builds
 - Cocoapods version 1.4 is required for ios builds
 - Ensure your .env file has the correct data in it as this is what the build processes will read from.
 For example, is it using your production or development variables?
-- Ensure you have followed any other prerequisite steps in the specific react-native project you're working on as things can change dramatically between versions (as of writing, react-native is still very much beta software and is yet to reach maturity with most builds being MAJOR.MINOR.PATCH)
+- Ensure you have followed any other prerequisite steps in the specific react-native project you're working on as things can change dramatically between versions (as of writing, react-native is still very much beta software and is yet to reach maturity with most builds being 0.x.x)

 ## Next Steps / Dev Process